Techtonica/curriculum/projects/blog-app/README.md

 ### Introduction

-Now that you have practice building apps, build something that allows us to know you better.
+Now that you have practice building apps, we'd like you to build something that allows us to know you better.

 You are going to build a blog about whatever you want!
-The primary requirement is that you store at least 3 posts in your DB!
+The **primary requirement** is that you store at least 3 posts in your DB!

 At the end of this week you should be very comfortable with: props, state, callback functions, CRUD operations, .map(), creating routes, creating tables, joining tables, searching for data in tables, using CSS

 ### Instructions/Notes

-- **Styling/CSS is important for this assignment.**
+- **Styling/CSS is important for this assignment so please be sure to include it in this project.**
 - For this project, you can reference previous lessons and find your own resources online.
-- You must use Express, React, and Postgres.
-You can choose what other technologies and libraries you want to use as well as part of the project.
+- You must use Express, React, and Postgres for this project.
+You can choose to include other technologies and libraries as well.
-- Incorporate a single AI feature
+- Please incorporate a single AI feature into this project.

 ### Technology